Quick Facts: Earning an Ed.D. in Kentucky

 - All of the Kentucky schools in our listings that offer Doctor of Education programs are CAEP-accredited.
 Better yet, four public universities are also participating in the Carnegie Project on the Education Doctorate (CPED): Eastern Kentucky University, Northern Kentucky University, the University of Louisville, and Western Kentucky University.

-- It’s rare to find an Ed.D. in Kentucky that leads to school principal or superintendent certification in the state.
+- It’s rare to find an Ed.D. in Kentucky that’s designed for school principal or superintendent certification in the state.
 Most EPSB-approved preparation programs take the form of a master’s degree, Ed.S. degree, or certificate program.
-However, Bellarmine’s Ed.D. in K-12 District Leadership will prepare you for the School Superintendent Certificate.
+However, Bellarmine’s Ed.D. in District Leadership will prepare you for the School Superintendent Certificate.

 - Many Ed.D. programs in Kentucky are now offered online.
-The University of Cumberlands’s Online Ed.D. in Educational Leadership is one of the cheapest doctorates in education in the country.
+Northern Kentucky’s general Online Ed.D. in Educational Leadership is one of the cheapest doctorates in education in the country.

 Online Ed.D.
 Programs in Kentucky